The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Methods

 Rather, the extension of the tables results in more accurate cooling in metal-enriched ionized regions where significant cooling contributions from more highly-excited energy levels and ions may be important\footnote{For example, in an example solar-metallicity CLOUDY model where the ionized gas temperature is $\sim8,000$~K in the center of the nebula, ions such as S~IV, S~III, Ne~III, N~III, Ar~III, Fe~III, O~II, S~II, N~II, Mg~II, and others all contribute more than 1\% of the total cooling rate at some radius in the nebula and hence are likely important for the ionized gas temperature.
 For this reason, our new cooling model now better captures these ions at $T<10^4$~K. Note that depletion onto dust and dust model can significantly impact which ions are important and this is self-consistently computed in the MEGATRON model.}.
 To demonstrate the accuracy of the updated model, we have run a series of Strömgren sphere tests where we place a single O4V star modelled as having a blackbody temperature of 42,900~K\footnote{Stellar parameters for this star can be found at \url{https://www.pas.rochester.edu/~emamajek/EEM_dwarf_UBVIJHK_colors_Teff.txt}.} \citep{Pecaut2013} at the corner of a uniform density cube of gas initialized at \SI{100}{K} and \SI{0.1}{\Zsun} metallicity and evolve the radiation field and thermochemistry of the gas until the system reaches equilibrium.
 Note that hydrodynamics and gravity is excluded from this experiment.
 We then calculate the emission line luminosities for various strong lines and compare the results to a similar 1D simulation with { CLOUDY}.
 In Figure~\ref{fig:line_cal}, we compare the results from our model (points) with those from { CLOUDY} (lines).
 For nearly all lines, the predicted emission line luminosities are in very good agreement.
 Subtle differences are present for a few reasons.
 First, we have adopted the default atomic data in { PyNeb} \citep{Luridiana2015} which can differ from { CLOUDY}.
 Second, the dust prescription in { CLOUDY} is different from our model, which has an impact on temperature.
 We have specifically adopted \SI{0.1}{\Zsun} for this experiment so that dust has an impact on the results but does not necessarily dominate.
 This has a noticeable effect on the [O~{ III}]~$\lambda$5007 line as the gas inside the H~{ II} region in our model is slightly hotter than in { CLOUDY}.
 Due to the exponential scaling of the emissivity curve for collisionally excited lines, small changes in temperature can lead to significant changes in luminosity.
 H$\alpha$ and H$\beta$ are much less sensitive to temperature which is why we find such good agreement in the ionized region.
 Third, we have adopted slightly different values for depletion onto dust in our model than the default in { CLOUDY}.
 This has the strongest impact on the nitrogen emission lines where our adopted depletion value is higher.
-The magnitude of the difference we observe in our code compared to { CLOUDY} is similar to the differences between { CLOUDY} and { MAPPINGS} \citep{DAgostino2019}.
+The magnitude of the difference we observe in our code compared to { CLOUDY} is similar to the differences between { CLOUDY} and { MAPPINGS} \citep{DAgostino2019}\footnote{Across all emission lines in Figure~\ref{fig:line_cal}, we find a median difference of 0.035~dex between our code and CLOUDY with a maximum difference of 0.22~dex.
+For comparison, \cite{DAgostino2019} found a $~0.1$~dex difference between CLOUDY and MAPPINGS for the BPT diagram.}.
 Hence, we are confident that our model is well-calibrated in both neutral and ionized regimes.